 The relationship between art and documentary is complex and evolving.
-Focusing on the rich history of art in East Asia, this informal panel and screening series will attempt to open a larger discussion, by inviting scholars across disciplines to examine a selection of works and to consider the series of questions.
+Focusing on the rich history of art in East Asia, this informal panel and screening series attempted to open a larger discussion, by inviting scholars across disciplines to examine a selection of works and to consider the series of questions.

-The screening program will include selections by Toshio MATSUMOTO (b.
+The screening program included selections by Toshio MATSUMOTO (b.
 1932, Japan), WANG Jianwei (b.
 1958, China), CHEN Chieh-jen (b.
 1960, Taiwan), Sung Hwan KIM (b.
 1975, Korea), and ZHOU Tao (b.
 1976, China).
 Acknowledging the concept of truth as a construct, these works are far from indexical representations of reality.
 Rather, they fluidly traverse multiple media and creative practices — video, photography, performance, conceptual art and documentary modes — to question the relationship between fact and fiction, art and society, and to investigate history, politics, and the economy.

 Nico Baumbach (Assistant Professor of Film, Columbia University)